-Just like with all of the above words, these two shouldn’t be isolated – i.e. statement committed to project success sounds fluffy if not supported by facts.
-However, if used right, these two words can transform the tone of voice of your resume and show your positive work attitude and dedication.
+Just like with all of the above good words for a cv, these two shouldn’t be isolated – i.e. statement committed to project success sounds fluffy if not supported by facts.
+However, if used right, these two good words to use in cv can transform the tone of voice of your resume and show your positive work attitude and dedication.

 Does the prospective job requires troubleshooting skills?
 If so, you can easily highlight them with this verb.
 Resolving customer complaints, workplace conflicts and technical issues of any kind takes initiative, soft skills and utmost knowledge of subject matter.
 Moreover, it screams your ability to work independently and troubleshoot as any issue arises, which is a rare quality valued by managers of any level.
 Looking like a ‘go-getter’ rather than ‘do-er’ adds you points in comparison with other candidates, so add resolved or troubleshot if you have the relevant experience.

 If you won an annual company award, an industry contest or your performance gained recognition in any other way, be sure to let the hiring managers know.
 Everyone likes hiring stars, especially for the roles that require customer cooperation, development or complex products or extensive contact with public.
 If you didn’t actually win the competition, awarded or nominated are worth mentioning in your resume as well.
 All good action verbs encourage you to add more detail, so it goes without saying that this word should be followed by the name of organization/contest and figures, if any.